 If you don't want to upgrade to a higher plan, but would like to reduce the size to stay within the capacity of your current plan, you can follow these steps:

-- Download your database as a tarball (go to “Admin” tab, then click on “Export database” button)
+- Download your database as a tarball (go to Backups tab, then click on Take a snapshot button and wait until the backup is ready.
+Finally download it)

 - Unpack the downloaded tarball and put the directory inside the /data directory of your local Neo4j installation.